domokap/ansible-playground/README.md

 #  ansible-playground

-Write tasks in `runbook.yml`!
+Write tasks in `runbook.yml`

-Add variables to `vars.yml`!
+Add variables to `vars.yml`

-Use `ansible-playbook runbook.yml` to run your tasks!
+Use `ansible-playbook runbook.yml` to run your tasks